+Did you know it’s more difficult to acquire a new customer than to retain an existing one?
 Research shows that it is 5 times more cost-effective to convert a returning customer than a new one.
-In fact, increasing your customer loyalty rating by just 5% can improve sales by up to 75%.
+When you increase customer loyalty by just 5%, you can improve sales by up to 75%.

 Focus On Your Customer Experience

 94% of customers report staying loyal to brands that provide a good customer experience.
 There are many aspects of a company’s customer experience, but in the end, they boil down to ease of use.
 One area where ecommerce often lags is customer service.

 Customer service is one of the most important aspects of any online business.
 Let’s be honest; there’s a fair amount of potential for error in ecommerce.
 The wrong item could be shipped, an address label could be wrong, or weather could delay an item’s delivery.